DiegoRGonzalez/sousshopper/_posts/2018-02-25-Contextual-Inquiry-Check-In-1.md

 title: Contextual Inquiry Check-In 1
 ---

 ### Who did you observe/interview?
-What is their background? the environment?
+What is their background?
+What was the environment?
 For our first inquiry, we observed Brian, a current Williams College student.
 Brian lives in an apartment off-campus and regularly shops at Stop and Shop.
 He has a bit of experience with produce from past work in the foodservice industry.
 The inquiry was conducted at Stop and Shop.

 ### What did you learn?